When Friends Want To Die: How To Help Save A Life

-*male teens are more than 4 times more likely to commit suicide than females.
-Still, these figures do not include unreported deaths and ‘suicide equivalents’, which could easily increase these statistics threefold.
+- Male teens are more than four times more likely to commit suicide than females.
+Still, these figures do not include unreported deaths and “suicide equivalents”, which could easily increase these statistics threefold.
 It is estimated that thousands of teens try to kill themselves every year.

 In the vast majority of cases, someone who attempts suicide would choose differently if they were not in great distress, and felt they had the resources to evaluate their options objectively.
-Most suicidal teens give warning signs in the hope that they will be rescued, because they are intent on stopping their emotional pain, not on dying.
-In fact, many teens send out several ‘warning signs’ for weeks, possibly months before they actually make plans and attempt to kill themselves.
+Most suicidal teens give warning signs in the hope that they will be rescued from their emotional pain; they do not necessarily want to die.
+In fact, many teens send out several warning signs for weeks—possibly months before they actually attempt to take their lives.

 One of my colleagues remembers a schoolmate who committed suicide at age 17.
-She was a talented dancer who studied at a Performing Arts School.
-Although this was an attractive girl, who excelled in her studies; she developed anorexia nervosa as she continued to believe she was ugly and overweight.
+She was a talented dancer who studied at a performing arts school.
+Although she was an attractive girl, who excelled in her studies, she developed Anorexia nervosa because she believed she was ugly and overweight.
 My colleague remembers hearing that this girl’s friends began to distance themselves, and eventually alienated her as she became more and more negative in her thinking of herself.
-Her self-loathing eventually turned fatal as she wrote ‘good bye’ notes to her parents, her siblings, and her dog.and took an overdose of pills before bed one night.
+Her self-loathing eventually turned fatal; one night she wrote goodbye notes to her parents, her siblings, and her dog before taking an overdose of pills.

-- changes in weight, appetite, behavior, sleep patterns, level of activity which does not seem characteristic
+- Changes in weight, appetite, behavior, sleep patterns, and level of activity, which does not seem characteristic

-- recurring thoughts of death/suicide a. sudden change from extreme depression to being ‘at peace’ which may indicate that they have made a decision to attempt suicide
+- A sudden change from extreme depression to being at peace, which may indicate that they have made a decision to attempt suicide

 3) Talking, writing, or hinting about suicide

-5) Purposefully putting personal affairs in order / giving away possessions / ‘clearing the air’ over personal incidents from the past
+5) Purposefully putting personal affairs in order, e.g., giving away possessions, clearing the air over personal incidents from the past

 The answers to these questions will give you an idea of how severe the problem is.
 In my experience, people who feel suicidal are usually quite honest.
 Ask if they would be willing to get some help or to talk to someone?
 If the person who feels suicidal is cooperative and has a clear plan to reach out for help, the danger is less than if they are stubborn, secretive, hostile, and unwilling to ask for help.

 The key here is prevention.
-Educating yourself on what signs to look for, and being brave enough to ask questions is the first step in intervening.
-Providing your support and helping that person to get help is the next step.
-Help can begin by speaking to a Guidance Counsellor or a Staff Psychologist at your school.
+Educating yourself on what signs to look for and being brave enough to ask questions is the first step in intervening.
+Providing your support and helping that person get help is the next step.
+Help can begin by speaking to a guidance counsellor or a staff psychologist at your school.
 You may choose to accompany your friend to the appointment.